TES5Edit/fopdoc/FalloutNV/Records/PERK.md

 The subrecord type is decided as described in the table below.

+If the EPFT value is `2` and DATA's Function field (when DATA is an entry point) is `5`, the EPFD type is chosen as if the EPFT value were `5`.

 EPFT Value | EPFD Type | Info
 -----------|-----------|-----
 0 | uint8[] |